sarthou/Neural-Network/README.md

 **Step 2:** Build the SNN

 - Clone the repository where you want.
-- From the main directory of snn, run cmake (with eventually an appropriate generator)..
+- From the main directory of snn, run cmake (with eventually an appropriate generator).
 - Once cmake runs successfully, compile using 'make', install using 'sudo make install' and then 'sudo ldconfig'.
 - The commands should look something like this: